Kitware/geowatch/docs/source/manual/data/access_dvc_repos.rst

 ****************************
-Accessing GEOWATCH DVC Repos
+Accessing GeoWATCH DVC Repos
 ****************************

 NOTE (2024-01-23): See the `new Phase 3 DVC repo docs <./access_internal_phase3_dvc_repos.rst>`_ for the latest data.

-This document outlines how to access the GEOWATCH DVC repos for internal collaberators.
+This document outlines how to access the GeoWATCH DVC repos for internal collaberators.

 DVC stands for Data Version Control, and is a layer on top of git that helps